Harris1250/certificates-tracker/README.md

-# 📄 Certification Tracker
+# 📄 Project Management Certification Tracker

 A transparent portfolio of certifications I'm pursuing to sharpen my project management skillset and showcase professional growth.

 ## ✅ Completed Certifications
+*All certifications listed below have been fully completed and verified.*

 | Certification Name                                               | Platform                  | Date Earned | Status       |
 |------------------------------------------------------------------|---------------------------|-------------|--------------|